renatolond/mastodon-twitter-poster/README.md

 And put it on `/etc/systemd/system/crossposter-sidekiq.service` (note that RAILS_MAX_THREADS and the number of sidekiq threads should be the same)

+These example files are provided in the `config/systemd-services` directory.
+You may copy these files (with necessary modifications, if applicable) to `/etc/systemd/system/` to run the system in the background.

 ## Tests

 Run `RAILS_ENV=test bundle exec rake db:setup` to create the test database (a postgres running locally is needed), and after that run the tests with `bundle exec rake test` (or `COVERAGE=1 bundle exec rake test` if coverage information is desired)